Code of Ethics (Updated 2026)

 1

-Observe wildlife from safe distances and follow park/sanctuary rules.
+Observe wildlife from safe, respectful distances

-Prioritize animal welfare above aesthetic or entertainment purposes.
+Prioritize animal welfare above artistic goals

-Respect for Wild Places
+Respect for Natural Environments

 2